Since we started asking for submissions to the Ask Unclutterer column, we have received many, many, many questions on the following theme:

 - Stop nagging and have a conversation.
 The worst thing you can do is nag the clutterbug.
 Nagging sends the message that you have no respect for the person.
 Instead, have a conversation about the state of your home.
 Go to a public place (most people don’t yell in public spaces) like a restaurant, coffee shop, or bar, and really get to the heart of the matter.

 - Be honest about what you do around the house.
 Most people overestimate their contributions to work done around the house.
 It’s because we focus on just what we’re doing, attach a sense of worth to it, and assume what the other person is doing isn’t as valuable.
 Keep a list of all that you do and ask your house mate to do the same.
-He/she might not know how much you actually do, and vice versa.
+They might not know how much you actually do, and vice versa.

 - Plan together.
 Walk through your home and talk about what you imagine for each space.
-Have everyone input his/her ideas equally.
+Have everyone input their ideas equally.
 How do you envision yourself living together in those rooms?
 What storage exists?
 How do you use the space and what do you need to do to keep these areas maintained?

 - Avoid criticism in the early weeks.
 It may take some time for everyone to figure out the nuances of the new responsibilities.
 Ask if the other person needs help instead of being critical about how the work is completed.
 Organizing and uncluttering are things we learn, and not everyone is perfect at a task the first time they try it.